lgmorand/workshop-aca/_entries/03-02 deploy app.md

 {% endcollapsible %}

-Once the deployment is successful, open the Azure portal and notice the new resource group named *"reddog* (or something else depending on how you change the variable in the script).
+Once the deployment is successful, open the Azure portal and notice the new resource group named *"reddog"* (or something else depending on how you change the variable in the script).

 When you open it, you can see that all resources have been successfully created and deployed.